 The ‘kurta’ is a loose, usually light-coloured shirt, that is traditionally suited for the tropical heat of the state.
 However, it also comes in attractive colours and designs to wear on occasions like weddings and religious ceremonies.
 The Pairan type of ‘kurta’ has the side-slits.

-The sleeveless jacket or waistcoat named ‘bandi’ is often worn along with the shirt or ‘kurta’ and brings a well-rounded look, even during the heat, thanks to its light, cotton fabric.
-A cap called ‘pheta’, which grew into its traditional worth during the Peshwa era, is also worn, usually to protect from scorching days.
+The sleeveless jacket or waistcoat named ‘bandi’ is often worn along with the shirt or ‘kurta’ and gives a well-rounded look, even during the heat thanks to its light, cotton fabric.
+A cap called ‘pheta’, which grew into its traditional worth during the Peshwa era, is also worn, usually to protect the head from scorching days.
 It is made of silk, cotton, or wool.

 Kolhapuri sandals

 The Maharashtrian attire is not complete without its cultural accessories.
-The green bangles of Chura worn by married women, the nose-ring or ‘nath’, the ‘bugadi’ earpiece worn on the helix of the ear, necklaces like the Saaj, Putlihaar, and Thusi, the ‘jodvi’ toe-ring, are some of the unique ornaments that bring shape to the customs and traditions of Maharashtra.
+The green bangles of Chura worn by married women, the nose-ring or ‘nath’, the ‘bugadi’ earpiece worn on the helix of the ear, necklaces like the Saaj, Putli Haar, and Thusi, the ‘jodvi’ toe-ring, are some of the unique ornaments that tie the gorgeous outfits together.

 How can I drape the Paithani saree?